perishllc/nano-uri/README.md

     label: "Block handoff test",

     // @optional message:
-    message: "Thank you for using Nautilus!"
+    message: "Thank you for using Nautilus!",

     // @optional exact: (default: true), whether the amount must match exactly
     // if false, amounts >= amount will be accepted